 - Are you aware of the key human rights issues that have been identified for this event? - What are the implications, if any, for your event? - Have any salient human rights or safeguarding risks been identified? - Are you aware of any negative impacts on people your event may cause or contribute to?
-What groups or sub-groups of persons are most likely to be negatively impacted?
 How will you prevent, cease, mitigate, address, and remedy these impacts? - Are you aware of human rights impacts or safeguarding risks that may be caused by your business relationships?
-How will you use leverage to prevent or cease such harms and stop them recurring?
+How will you use leverage to prevent or cease such harms and stop them recurring? - Have key teams received sufficient human rights and safeguarding training or do they require any additional support? - How will your teams deal with concerns or violations, and do they know how to escalate issues that arise? - For any policies developed specifically at team level, how do they incorporate issues around human rights and safeguarding if applicable? - Have you screened all suppliers for human rights and labour rights issues, including safeguarding, within your evaluation process and are you confident in your choice of supplier/s? - Have you put procedures in place to address safeguarding during the event, particularly of children both to prevent harm and to respond where issues arise?

-- Have key teams received sufficient human rights and safeguarding training or do they require any additional support? - How will your teams deal with concerns or violations, and do they know how to escalate issues that arise? - For any policies developed specifically at team level, how do they incorporate issues around human rights and safeguarding if applicable? - Have you screened all suppliers for human rights and labour rights issues, including safeguarding, within your evaluation process and are you confident in your choice of supplier/s? - Have you put procedures in place to address safeguarding during the event, particularly of children - both to prevent harm and to respond where issues arise? - How do you propose to consult with affected groups (human rights-holders) to get their input on proposed actions to prevent or mitigate or remedy human rights harms or safeguarding risks?
-What mechanisms have you put in place to continually monitor suppliers throughout their contract term? - What steps have you put in place to communicate publicly the work your team is doing to address human rights and safeguarding issues?
+- How do you propose to consult with affected groups (human rights-holders) to get their input on proposed actions to prevent or mitigate or remedy human rights harms or safeguarding risks? - What mechanisms have you put in place to continually monitor suppliers throughout their contract term? - What steps have you put in place to communicate publicly the work you team is doing to address human rights and safeguarding issues?